Praful932/Kitabe/README.md

 ```

 ### PreProcessing 🛠
-Since this is a recommendation problem, we have to make sure that the `books.csv` is as clean as possible and only consider those ratings whose book-id is present, same goes for vice versa.
+Since this is a recommendation problem, we have to make sure that the `books.csv` is as clean as possible and only consider those ratings whose book-id is present, the same goes for vice versa.

 More Cleaning for `books.csv`
 - Missing Book Image URLs